pdavidow/SimpleEditor/readme.md

 Reader to give errors prefixed with LINE #
 10 to the 6th stuff ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-YESSSSSSSSSSSSSSSSSS: Mark some methods as private/protected
+YESSSSSSSSSSSSSSSSSS: Mark some methods as private/protected all method names are SNAKE case, not camel case.
+But class names ARE camelCase